-Sabah is located on the northern beautiful island of Borneo and is one of the thirteen states which Malaysia is made of.
-It is the second largest state in Malaysia and shares the island of Borneo with Sarawak, Brunei, and Indonesian Kalimantan.
+Sabah, Pronounced in Malay: [saˈbah] is located on the northern beautiful island of Borneo, and is one of the thirteen states which Malaysia is made of.
+Sabah is the second largest state in Malaysia and shares the island of Borneo with Sarawak, Brunei, and Indonesian Kalimantan.
 Kota Kinabalu City is the state´s capital, its economic hub, and seat of its government.
-As of 2019, Sabah counted a population of over 3.9 million.
+As of 2019, Sabah had a population of over 3.9 million.
 The state´s other major towns are Sandakan and Tuwau.
 Besides its land borders with the other Malaysian state of Borneo, Sarawak, to the southwest and the Kalimantan region of Indonesia to the south, Sabah shares maritime borders with Vietnam to the west and the Philippines to the north and east.

 Borneo is the third largest island in the world and is located at the centre of the Maritime Southeast Asia.
-The island is divided between Indonesia, Malaysia and Brunei.
+This island is divided between Indonesia, Malaysia and Brunei.
 Nevertheless, for people outside of Indonesia, “Kalimantan” refers to the area which is occupied by Indonesia on the island of Borneo.
 Malaysia’s region of Borneo is called East Malaysia or Malaysian Borneo.
 The independent nation of Brunei occupies the remainder of the island, being the wealthiest of the rest.

 Great People and Culture

-There are more than 30 indigenous groups in Sabah.
-The largest non-indigenous ethnic group being the Chinese and the largest indigenous group being the Kadazan-Dusun people.
+There are more than 30 indigenous groups in Sabah with the largest non-indigenous ethnic group being the Chinese and the largest indigenous group being the Kadazan-Dusun people.
 Three other larger ethnic groups in Sabah are the Bajau, Murut and Rungus.
-Apart from the Sabahans’ very own diverse mother tongues, Bahasa Malaysia (national language) and English are widely spoken.
-In addition, Mandarin and some Chinese dialects are also widely spoken.
+Apart from the Sabahans’ very own diverse mother tongues, Bahasa Malaysia (national language) and English is widely spoken; Mandarin and some Chinese dialects are also widely spoken.

-Not only will you be amazed by the places to see and things to do here, but you will also be treated with unique Sabahan hospitality.
-Explore the unique culture and tradition of Sabah and get ready to experience sweet memories to last a lifetime!
-In Sabah Borneo, people greet you by: “Selamat dating”, meaning welcome and/or Terima kasih to mean thank you, with a smile.
+In Sabah Borneo, people greet you by “Selamat dating”, meaning welcome and/or Terima kasih to mean thank you, with a smile.
 Sabah is unique in its culture, nature & Hospitality.

 Destinations: Sabah Malaysian Borneo